AidanNowa/AidanNowa/README.md

 ### Hi there 👋

-I am currently a Master's student at BU studying Computer Engineering.

-I expect to graduate in May 2024.

-I am interested in digital logic design and enjoy working with Verilog.
+I am a systems design engineer!

-For fun, I create small video games using Unity, Godot, and GameMaker!
+For fun, I create small video games using Godot and look forward to participating in game james!

 <!--
 **AidanNowa/AidanNowa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.